CosmicSpectrum/Video-player/README.md

 duration display.
 It receives the `videoRef` from the `VideoPlayer` component to interact with the video element directly.

+### Timeline

+The `Timeline` component displays the current playback time and allows the user to seek to a specific time in the video.
+It also utilizes the useExtractThumbnail hook to extract the thumbnail of the video at the current time to provide nicer UX for the user.

 ### Utility Functions

 The project includes utility functions, such as `formatTime`, to handle common tasks like formatting the time for